alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 ## More than just a blog editor.
 A general purpose Github editor.

 Teddy Hyde is optimized for Jekyll blogging.
 But, you can use it to edit any text based file stored in your github repositories.

+## No iOS?

+Teddy Hyde is not yet available for iOS.
+And, it is open source, available on GitHub.
+[Fork me](http://github.com/xrd/TeddyHyde) and let's build the best mobile editor for Jekyll and GitHub.